ivw/ezmode-intellij/src/main/resources/com/github/ivw/ezmode/actions/tutorial.md

 To return to typing, press `t`.
 In type mode, everything behaves as usual.

-I recommend using EzMode as the default mode: enter type mode only when you need to insert text, and press Tab when you're done typing.
+I recommend using EzMode as the default mode, using type mode only when actively typing.
 Once you're used to it, you can edit quickly without moving your hands off the home row.